 These are rules apply to surfers around the world and we here at World Surfers encourage you to learn them to make your time in the water much more fun!

 The Surfing Etiquette for Beginners

 Surfing etiquette is not what it used to be from the beginning.
-Several changes have been made over the years, and the bar set higher.
+Several developments have been made over the years, and the bar set higher.
 Today, the rules and regulations that must be followed before you step your foot on the beach help avoid collision and get everyone a fair share of the big wave.
 How you follow the etiquette says a lot about you.
 This post will enlighten you on the rules beginners need to learn.
 Although unwritten regulations are easy to forget or break, the following rules are easy to follow, and they do not in any way limit the fun.